Ephraim Katzir

 Ephraim Katzir (אפרים קציר; – 30 May 2009) was an Israeli biophysicist and Labor Party politician.
-He was the fourth President of Israel from 1973 until 1978.
+He was the president of Israel from 1973 until 1978.

 Biography

 Efraim Katchalski (later Katzir) was the son of Yudel-Gersh (Yehuda) and Tzilya Katchalski, in Kiev, in the Russian Empire (today in Ukraine).
-In 1925 (several publications cite 1922), he immigrated to Mandatory Palestine with his family to escape Soviet terror by the newly-elected Joseph Stalin and settled in Jerusalem.
+In 1925 (several publications cite 1922), he immigrated to Mandatory Palestine with his family and settled in Jerusalem.
 In 1932, he graduated from Gymnasia Rehavia.
 A fellow classmate, Shulamit Laskov, remembers him as the "shining star" of the grade level.
 He was “an especially tall young man, a little pudgy, whose goodness of heart was splashed across his smiling face.”
 He excelled in all areas, “even in drawing and in gymnastics, where he was no slouch.
 He was the first in the class in arithmetic, and later on in mathematics.
 No one came close to him.”

 Like his elder brother, Aharon, Katzir was interested in science.
 He studied botany, zoology, chemistry and bacteriology at the Hebrew University of Jerusalem.
 In 1938 he received an MSc, and in 1941 he received a PhD degree.
-In 1939, he graduated from the first Haganah officers course, and became commander of the student unit in the field forces ('Hish).
+In 1939, he graduated from the first Haganah officers' course, and became commander of the student unit in the field forces (Hish).